obsidianmd/obsidian-help/en/Licenses and payment/Obsidian Credit.md

 ## Gifting

-Although using Obsidian for personal use is completely free of charge, you can give the gift of Obsidian to someone to help them get an add-on service like [[Introduction to Obsidian Sync|Obsidian Sync]], or to get a [[Commercial licenses|Commercial license]] so they can use Obsidian for work.
+Although using Obsidian for personal use is completely free of charge, you can give the gift of Obsidian to someone to help them get an add-on service like [[Introduction to Obsidian Sync|Obsidian Sync]], or to get a [[Commercial license|Commercial license]] so they can use Obsidian for work.

 ## Give Obsidian Credit